 Are you ready to increase your observation skills, research capability, knowledge of shelter operations guidelines, communication skills, animal data interpretation, and analysis of shelter systems to help make shelters more efficient, safer, and better at helping animals and their people?
 You bring the motivation and we’ll bring an immersive training experience!

-Thanks to the generosity of Maddie’s Fund, the Maddie’s Million Pet Challenge is offering skilled animal welfare professionals the opportunity for self-study and immersive onsite experience with a consultation team, free of charge.
+Thanks to the generosity of Maddie’s® Fund, the Maddie’s Million Pet Challenge is offering skilled animal welfare professionals the opportunity for online, self-study free of charge (the Foundational Course)!

 The Foundational Course

 The Shelter Consultation Mentorship Program is conducted in two phases.
-Training begins with the Foundational Course, in which mentees complete an online self-study program, required reading, and the Fear Free Shelter Program.
+Training begins with the Foundational Course, in which mentees complete an online, self-study program, required reading, the Fear Free Shelter Program, and the Cat Superhighway course.

 The Advanced Course

-Mentees will then participate in an onsite visit to the shelter and collaborate in designing practical recommendations designed to optimize shelter operations, including recommendations on topics such as sanitation, environmental controls, nutrition, medical and surgical protocols, animal handling, transport, facility design, housing, preventive health care protocols, and infectious disease control.
+Mentees will then participate in an onsite visit to the shelter and collaborate in proposing practical recommendations designed to optimize shelter operations, including recommendations on topics such as:

 If after reading all of the qualifying requirements and completing the Foundational Course, you believe you are a good candidate for the Advanced Course, apply here.